Kayaks Suitable For Big, Heavy Or Tall Guys

 The Hobie Mirage Pro Angler 12 is a stable 12 foot fishing kayak with plenty of features and a high weight capacity of 500 pounds.
 This means it is designed to accommodate both you and your gear while letting you fish comfortably.

-This yak is built for stability and ease of use, with a pedal drive system that allows for hands free kayaking.
+This yak is built for stability and ease of use, with a pedal drive system (here's some other awesome pedal kayaks) that allows for hands free kayaking.
 The adjustable Vantage seat has a weight capacity of 350 pounds and can be folded out of the way for more room on deck if you’re standing up to fish.

 With a hull depth of 20 inches, the water level should remain at a comfortable distance from the top of your craft, hopefully helping to alleviate any feelings of sinking.